-All candidates registered for entry into Years 7 and 9 by the end of November 2017 are called for interview with the Headmaster and Head of Middle School.
+All candidates registered for entry into Years 7 and 9 by the end of November 2018 will be called for interview with the Headmaster and Head of Middle School.
 We are selective only in the sense that we aim to choose the students we believe will get the most out of everything the school has to offer and who in turn we can best help to achieve their potential.

 Our main entrance interviews take place in January for entry to the school in the following September.
-In 2018, the interviews will be between Monday 15 January and Thursday 18 January 2018.
+In 2019, the interviews will be between Monday 14 January and Thursday 17 January 2019 (tbc).

 Scholarship candidates will also be called for audition and interview with the relevant head of department.